-3 Types of Business Insurance Every Singapore Business Needs to Buy
+3 Types of Insurance Every Singapore Business Needs

-Often mistaken simply as a regulatory requirement, business insurance is not only about protecting you or your business.
+Often mistaken for simply being a regulatory requirement, business insurance is not only about protecting you or your business.
 It is also a way of protecting your employees, your suppliers and even your customers from some of these threats.